saptarshibasu/aws-study/README.md

 * By default, each custom NACL denies all inbound and outbound traffic
 * Each subnet in a VPC must be associated with a NACL.
 I we don not assign an NACL with the subnet, the subnet will have the default NACL assigned
 * IP addresses can be blocked by NACL and NOT security groups
+* To be able to SSH into an EC2 system in a ublic subnet of a custom VPC, following are required
+  * An internet gateway should be assigned to the VPC
+  * The public subnets should be associated with a custom route table should have a route that will allow destination to everywhere (0.0.0.0/0) through the internet gateway
+* Private subnets should be associated with a custom NACL that allows traffic to and from the public subnets (atleast SSH & ICMP) and internet (for NAT Gateway to work)
+* Private subnet should be associated with a route table that route all internet traffic (0.0.0.0/0) to the NAT Gateway

 ## SQS